Contact

 • For Pet Owners

-Consultations through the Penn Vet Behavior app can only be requested by veterinarians.
+Only veterinarians can request consultations through the Penn Vet Behavior app.
 Please contact your primary care veterinarian if you are interested in this service.

 After requesting a specialty consultation through their primary veterinarian, owners can upload videos of pet behavior through the app portal.